 If you're installing a wood burner or stove in your living area, and you'd like to use tiles as a backdrop surrounding it, then we recommend choosing porcelain tiles, which are heat resistant.
 But there are so many porcelain tiles to choose from - so which would look best?

 If you love keeping up with the latest interior design trends, then one thing we've spotted at home styling shows lately is textured surfaces.
 Plain, flat, smooth surfaces are out - obsolete.
 It's all about injecting a textured look into your interiors these days, which helps to add a more interesting, characterful, eye-catching finish.
 So our advice?
 Introduce textured tiles to your fireplace.
 Stoves and wood burners tend to give off a warm glow, which would really help to accentuate the texture on your tiles; casting shadows, and highlighting certain sections.

 Of all porcelain textured designs, split face effect tiles are probably the best.
-They create the illusion of strips of natural slate that have been cut to different heights, widths and thicknesses, to create a staggered, multi-levelled display.
-They’re also great for injecting the natural look into an interior space; another major trend.
+They create the illusion of strips of natural slate that have been cut to different heights, widths and thicknesses, to create a staggered, multi-leveled display.
+They're also great for injecting the natural look into an interior space; another major trend.